Nette Documentation Preview

 read(string $file): string

-Reads the content of a $file.
-Throws an exception Nette\IOException on error occurred.
+Reads the content of a file $file.
+Throws a Nette\IOException on error.

 $content = FileSystem::read('/path/to/file');